aqib-mehmood/cypress-learning/README.md

 Custom timeout at command level:
 --------------------------------
--- We can add a custom timeout at command level by using the command "cy.get('className, {timeout: 6000}').click()" -- Cypress may jou default timeout ha woh 4second ka ha hum usko change kr skty hain at command level as well as global level.
+-- We can add a custom timeout at command level by using the command "cy.get('className, {timeout: 6000}').click()" -- we can also use the timeout as {timeout: 10 * 1000} means delay for 10 seconds.
+-- Cypress may jou default timeout ha woh 4second ka ha hum usko change kr skty hain at command level as well as global level.
 -- For global level we have to set the timeout in the cypress.json file using the command "defaultCommandTimeout" : 500